 Then you smoke your wings to tighten them up a bit and cement the sauce into the wings’ crannies and nooks, or nooks and crannies depending on your preference.

 Smoker and smoke choice is yours.
-I like my Traeger Timberline, and I used hickory wood.
+I like to use hickory wood.
 But any hardwood or orchard wood would be nice: oak, maple, cherry, apple.
 This is also a place for mesquite, if you like that wood.

-I set the Traeger to 200°F, which is the upper limit of its “super smoke” function, to get a lot of smoke in these wings in not a lot of time.
-Remember, they’re already cooked, they just need smoke time and time for the BBQ sauce to set.
+I set the smoker to 200°F. Remember, the wings are already cooked, they just need smoke time and time for the BBQ sauce to set.
 Minimum of 30 minutes, and I wouldn’t go more than 3 hours.
 I pulled them at 90 minutes.